ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 ![An alarm clock][header]

-This guide provides details for learners to wire, program and configure their first @ShrimpingIt digital clock project.
+This guide provides details for learners to wire, program and configure their first @ShrimpingIt Arduino-compatible digital clock project.
 For general orientation, see the [Alarm Clock](./index.html) project page.
 The completed build should replicate the image shown on the left.

 For convenience, [pre-bagged kits](../../kit/alarmclock.html) are available to order from @ShrimpingIt online.
 If you do not wish to buy from us, [information is provided](../../kit/alarmclock.html#bom) for you to source commodity parts direct from electronics wholesalers.